 “Look at all these adults fixing this broken child,” was my first (sarcastic) thought.
 Maybe that comes from a cynical place.

 The article starts out by pointing out how the world is an unpredictable place, and normal people just deal with it.

 Sure they do.

 Moving on, the author throws in an example of how someone might accidentally buy their boxers at J.C.
 Penney instead of Kmart.
 This is a clear reference to the film called Rain Man.
 He goes on to specifically reference this movie as a cultural tipping point in understanding autism.
-The movie is based on a real person who was named Kim Peek, who wasn’t autistic, although inspiration was also taken from another man who was.
+The movie is based on a real person who was named Kim Peek, who wasn’t Autistic (I use Identity first language as most Autistics do), although inspiration was also taken from another man who was.

 The article goes on to say the world has always been this way; there have been people who deal with changes and those who impose order, but autism hasn’t always existed.
 The author means that autism was only identified relatively recently.

 When a tree falls in the forest, and nobody’s there to hear it, does it make a sound?
-If a doctor hasn’t diagnosed you, does that make you less autistic?
-According to all the people who attack self-identified autistic people in online communities, I’m thinking they believe a person is only autistic if a doctor says they are.
+If a doctor hasn’t diagnosed you, does that make you less Autistic?
+According to all the people who attack self-identified Autistics in online communities, I’m thinking they believe a person is only Autistic if a doctor says they are.
 What a pile of crap.

 The part of this article that has many autistic people upset is as follows:

 For parents of autistic kids, awareness is desperately important.
 It’s a searing experience to have a child who doesn’t talk, who doesn’t want to be touched, who self-harms, who demands a regularity and order that parents can’t supply, whose eyes are not windows to their souls but black mirrors.
 Public recognition is vital, both for its own sake and as a means to mobilize resources for care, support, and a possible cure.